DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 # Things that Are Not a Priority

 These are just some things you can keep in mind for later.
-If you have an idea or suggestion randomly, you can hit me up ab
+If you have an idea or suggestion randomly, you can hit me up about it.

 ## Area Names?
 Every time Allister enters a new area of Avernoth (the areas are separated by the "boss rooms"), a title card appears in the middle of the screen for a few seconds, showing the name of the area.
 I'm ngl I have absolutely no idea what to do with these.